davfej/drinkSpot/index.md

-## Welcome to DrinkSpot
+## Welcome to DrinkSpot: Daily Drink Tracker

-If you have a new feature idea or a bug to report in DrinkSpot: Daily Drink Tracker contact me at:
+If you have a new feature idea or having issues, bugs in the app:

-davidfejes.dev@gmail.com
+Please contact me at: davidfejes.dev@gmail.com